TheBelgarion/PoeHarvestList/README.md

 1) put all your Horticrafting Stations in your inventory / Stash Tab

-2) use CTRL+C on each ONCE! you will the a small ToolTip notification
+2) use CTRL+C on each ONCE! you will see a small ToolTip notification

-3) go to the window and sort if you like
+3) after you finished go to the window and sort if you like

 4) just CTRL+C to your notepad or application of choice and use as you see fit